stuffmattdoes/react-calculist-client/README.md

 # Calculist (client-side) #
-A list + calculator app made for my wife &amp; I to help grocery shop.
+Your in-store shopping cart total.
+Know what you're spending before you spend it.

 I am currently responsible for all design & development efforts.

 ![alt tag](Mockup.png)